 Curriculum committees are composed of all department faculty members who self-identify with the discipline or subfield - Political Science, Public Administration, or Criminal Justice.
 Members of the department may attend and participate in more than one curriculum committee.
-For the purposes of nominating and serving as a representative to the DPC from a particular curriculum committee, a faculty member may vote in only one program's nominating process per year.

 Curriculum committees are responsible for the general governance of the curriculum in each program area.
 This includes review and approval of course proposals, curriculum changes, the creation of new concentrations with programs, the elimination of concentrations within programs, preparing course schedule proposals, approval of job descriptions, and any other issues relevant to governance in these areas.